ljlm0402/typescript-express-starter/README.md

 Express consists of JavaScript, which makes it vulnerable to type definitions.
 That's why we avoid supersets with starter packages that introduce TypeScript.

 The package is configured to use TypeScript instead of JavaScript.

+NOTE: This project is a variation of [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript) by [seanpmaxwell](https://github.com/seanpmaxwell) 👍

 ## 🚀 Quick Start